 There are two types of Savings Plans available today: EC2 Instance Savings Plans, offering up to 72% off on-demand prices, and Compute Savings Plans, offering slightly less savings– up to 66% off on-demand prices– but with more flexibility than EC2 Savings Plans.
 Further, AWS offers several purchase options (three payment terms: full, partial, or no upfront; and two commitment durations: 1 year or 3 year).
 Customers need a way to understand their different options and the financial trade-offs of each.

 CloudHealth gives users a side-by-side comparison of all Savings Plan options, and allows you to tune the evaluation period, commitment level, and targeted coverage so you can make the best choice for your organization.
-CloudHealth Savings Plan Recommendations are the only offering on the market that enables customers to model out different scenarios in order to land on the best Savings Plan purchase based on their budget, target coverage, minimum discount rate, or savings.
+CloudHealth Savings Plan Recommendations are the only offering on the market that enables customers to model out different scenarios in order to land on the best Savings Plan purchase based on their budget, target coverage, minimum discount rate, or savings, and then make purchases directly from within the CloudHealth Platform.

 3. Managing Savings Plans